~Research~

-"USING AMS TO HELP INTERPRET GLACIOGENIC DEPOSITS OF THE LATE PALEOZOIC ICE AGE IN THE PARANÁ BASIN, BRAZIL."Advisor(s): Dr. John Isbell (UW-Milwaukee); Dr. Julie Bowles (UW-Milwaukee); Dr. Fernando Vesely (Universidade Federal do Paraná)
+"USING AMS TO HELP INTERPRET GLACIOGENIC DEPOSITS OF THE LATE PALEOZOIC ICE AGE IN THE PARANÁ BASIN, BRAZIL"Advisor(s): Dr. John Isbell (UW-Milwaukee); Dr. Julie Bowles (UW-Milwaukee); Dr. Fernando Vesely (Universidade Federal do Paraná)

 There are many paleoenvironmental aspects of the Late Paleozoic Ice Age (LPIA) that are still unknown, including whether or not Gondwana was covered by one large ice sheet or if multiple smaller ice caps were spread across the supercontinent.
 In general, the occurrence of diamictites within the Gondwana succession has been traditionally used to indicate the occurrence of subglacial deposition despite the potential occurrence of other depositional modes.
 The ability to better differentiate between subglacial from glacial marine processes (e.g., subaqueous resedimented gravity flows, and rainout resulting from ice rafting) in addition to determining glacier flow or mass transport directions, will allow scientists to more accurately reconstruct and interpret diamictite deposits of the LPIA.
 One area of interest in Gondwana where these types of deposits are known to occur is in the Paraná Basin, Brazil.
 In sedimentary fabrics, anisotropy of magnetic susceptibility (AMS) has been used to determine the preferred orientation of the constituent grains to differentiate between modes of deposition (suspension, current, mass transport, lodgment), and to determine paleocurrent orientations.
 My research aim was to better understand if AMS can be used to delineate glaciogenic deposits of the LPIA